barnumbirr/puppet-zipkin/README.md

 ## Description

-This module installs, configures and upgrades [Apache Zipkin](https://zipkin.apache.org/) via Puppet.
+This module installs, configures and upgrades [OpenZipkin](https://zipkin.io/) via Puppet.
 Zipkin is a distributed tracing system.
 It helps gather timing data needed to troubleshoot latency problems in microservice architectures.
 It manages both the collection and lookup of this data.

 ## Usage